DhilipSanjay/CTFs/TryHackMe/Nmap.md

 ### There is a reason given for this -- what is it?
 - **Answer:** No response
 - **Steps to Reproduce:**
-    - In the nmap output, there is a reason mentioned - All 1000 scanned ports on 10.10.78.135 are open|filtered because of 1000 **no-responses**.
+    - In the nmap output, there is a reason mentioned - All 1000 scanned ports on <MACHINE_IP> are open|filtered because of 1000 **no-responses**.

 ---